-As shown in figure 1, the vast majority of entrepreneurs created their business in the 80s and 90s.
-It was precisely in the 80s of the last century that Portugal started to recognize the importance of entrepreneurship, a phenomenon that stimulated individuals, especially unemployed, not waiting for a job that might not come, but creating it, making use of the skills gained during their professional life or in other extra-professional activities.
-Currently, this phenomenon is associated with the individual's ability to take initiatives through the transformation of an idea into a product / service, through a risky and innovative attitude.
+As shown in figure 1, the vast majority of entrepreneurs created their business in the 80s and 90s of the 20th century.
+Precisely, in Portugal, it was in the 80s of the last century that the importance of entrepreneurship began to be recognized, a phenomenon that encouraged individuals, especially unemployed, not to wait for a job that might not come, but to create it , making use of the skills gained during their professional life or in other extra-professional activities.
+Currently, this phenomenon is associated with the individual's ability to take initiatives through the transformation of an idea into a product / service, through a risky, innovative and pro-active attitude. -active.

-Figure 1 - Year of creation of the company
+Figure 1: Year of creation of the company